ben-arnao/StoRM/README.md

 -Tests coming shortly to provide comparisons between this tuner and random search

--This tuner does incorporate the ability to log and retrieve various metrics of the trial (for example, the number of epochs trained when doing some sort of early stopping or any other supplementary metrics you may want to analyze later).
+-This tuner does also incorporate the ability to log and retrieve various metrics of the trial (for example, the number of epochs trained when doing some sort of early stopping or any other supplementary metrics you may want to analyze later).